badabing2005/PixelFlasher/README.md

 - Endless counts of [xda](https://forum.xda-developers.com/) members and their posts that tirelessly answer questions and share tools.
 Too many to enumerate.
 - Artwork / graphics / icons, designed and supplied by: [[ryder203]](https://www.t-ryder.de/), [[t-ryder]](https://forum.xda-developers.com/m/t-ryder.3705546/) based on [material-design-icons](https://github.com/google/material-design-icons/blob/master/LICENSE)
 - vm03's [payload_dumper](https://github.com/vm03/payload_dumper) source code to extract images from payload.bin files.

+## Troublsehooting

+If you need support or assistance, please **generate and provide a support file** from within PixelFlasher.
+You can hit that big Support button on the main screen, or select it from the Help menu.
+The generated support.zip file is sanitized (redacted) to keep your sensitive information (username device id ...) private.

+- If your anti-virus program is telling you that PixelFlasher is a malware, or you are concerned in any way, please check [this post](https://xdaforums.com/t/pixelflasher-a-gui-tool-for-flashing-updating-rooting-managing-pixel-phones.4415453/post-89090938).

 ## Disclaimer